 - RWTH Aachen, Institute of Energy Efficiency and Sustainable Building

 Funding body: BMWi - Bundesministerium für Wirtschaft und Technologie, funding reference: 03EN1002BCopyright: BMWi

 For this purpose, the use of equipment and technical facilities as well as comfort related interactions of the users are recorded more precisely, processed and made available in the form of models for planning tools and systems for operational management.
 Intelligent sensor technology, data mining, machine learning or predictive analytics are used to develop more efficient analysis and modelling methods in order to improve building performance and obtain better assessments of user behaviour.
 The digital twin will also play a central role here as a cyber-physical image of the real devices and buildings, similar to what is clearly foreseeable in Industry 4.0.
 Building on this, services for building users and operators will be developed, for which questions of information processing and communication will be in the foreground.
-At user level the presentation of essential indoor climate and other environmental parameters together with decision aids for the optimization of user group-specific or individual comfort and at operator level presentations for the development of energy demand in the various sectors as well as recommendations for action derived from this.
+At the user level, this is manifested by the presentation of essential indoor climate and other environmental parameters together with decision aids for the optimization of user group-specific or individual comfort.
+On the operator level, on the other hand, services are provided through reports on the development of energy demand in various sectors and recommendations for action derived from these reports.
 With regard to a more comprehensive understanding of user behaviour and its interaction with building equipment, the perception of and reaction to multiple and partly interacting environmental influences will also be investigated experimentally.